 Norman Wisdom

-Wisdom’s appeal extended far beyond the UK, gaining popularity in countries as diverse as South America, Iran, and many nations within the former Eastern Bloc.
+Wisdom's appeal extended far beyond the UK, gaining popularity in areas as diverse as South America, Iran, and many nations within the former Eastern Bloc.
 He enjoyed particular fame in Albania, where, during the dictatorship of Enver Hoxha, his films were among the few Western productions allowed to be shown.
 He was once described by Charlie Chaplin as his "favourite clown".

 In later years, Wisdom broadened his career to include stage and television.
 He performed on Broadway in New York City alongside stars such as Mandy Patinkin, and won critical acclaim for his dramatic performance as a terminally ill cancer patient in the 1981 television play Going Gently.
 He also toured internationally, including performances in Australia and South Africa.